 Key Concepts For Using Task-Based Learning In The Business English Classroom

-- Prime the students for what they need to do.
+- Prepare the students for what they need to do.
 Model what you are looking for without giving away too much.
 It should be a challenge with easily understood instructions.

 - Focus on the successful outcome of the task, rather than correcting form.
 Corrections come afterward and do have a valuable place in language development.
 However, Task-based Learning calls upon students to use their mental faculties and to be able to adjust to the situation that they’re in.
 Students should be working to achieve a result, rather than focusing on each individual detail of speech.